AlistairPiot/AlistairPiot/README.md

 ## Hi there 👋

-💻 Web developer
+💻 Web developer in freelance
-💼 Student at MyDigitalSchool

 ## 🌐 Socials: